App Maker Spotlight: Chris Reichard

 It’s hard to imagine a more fascinating industry than space.
 But Chris Reichard, a former robotics and space flight engineer at NASA through Lockheed Martin Space Mission Systems, believes he’s now landed in a more relevant place.
 The mobile industry, he says, “touches everyone and the innovation never stops.”

-Reichard recently joined ArcTouch as the executive vice president of enterprise mobility.
+Reichard recently joined ArcTouch as the executive vice president of enterprise mobility solutions.
 While NASA certainly jumps off of his LinkedIn profile, Reichard impressively established a mobile center of excellence at oil and energy pioneer Schlumberger.
 There he assembled and led a team of more than 75 strategists, designers and engineers to build out a suite of applications, helping mobilize Schlumberger’s 100,000+ employees around the globe.
 Reichard says we’re just on the edge of Enterprise Mobility 2.0, where employees expect to have the same kinds of experiences with the apps they use for work as they do with the apps they use on their own time.

 We sat down with Reichard to discuss his impressive professional history — from his days at NASA to how he cracked the mobile challenge for Schlumberger — along with his new charter at ArcTouch to help enterprises deliver great mobile experiences for their employees.